vmware-tanzu/pinniped/README.md

 Care to kick the tires?
 It's easy to [install and try Pinniped](https://pinniped.dev/docs/demo/).

+## Community Meetings

+Pinniped is better because of our contributors and maintainers.
+It is because of you that we can bring great software to the community.
+Please join us during our online community meetings, occuring every first and third Thursday of the month at 9AM PT / 12PM PT.
+Use [this Zoom Link](https://vmware.zoom.us/j/93798188973?pwd=T3pIMWxReEQvcWljNm1admRoZTFSZz09) to attend and add any agenda items you wish to discuss to [the notes document](https://hackmd.io/rd_kVJhjQfOvfAWzK8A3tQ?view).
+Join our [Google Group](https://groups.google.com/u/1/g/project-pinniped) to receive invites to this meeting.

+If the meeting day falls on a US holiday, please consider that occurrence of the meeting to be canceled.

 ## Discussion

 Got a question, comment, or idea?
-Please don't hesitate to reach out via the GitHub [Discussions](https://github.com/vmware-tanzu/pinniped/discussions) tab at the top of this page.
+Please don't hesitate to reach out via the GitHub [Discussions](https://github.com/vmware-tanzu/pinniped/discussions) tab at the top of this page or reach out in Kubernetes Slack Workspace within the [#pinniped channel](https://kubernetes.slack.com/archives/C01BW364RJA).

 ## Contributions